mlnotes2718/sctp-dsai-ds2-coaching-elt-e2e-dagster/austin_bikeshare_e2e_dagster/Austin_Bikeshare_Dagster_README.md

 def dbt_austin_bikeshare_dbt_assets(context: AssetExecutionContext, dbt: DbtCliResource):
     yield from dbt.cli(["build"], context=context).stream()
 ```
+> Please copy the meltano directory path to the `cwd` field above.

 On `definitions.py` we add meltano pipeline into the definitions
 ```python